wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * RFU = Radio frequency unit
 * RG = Retractable landing gear
 * RMI = radio magnetic indicator – an ADF-like display with a pair of pointers which might be attached to either VOR or ADF receivers
-* RNAV = Area Navigation - a device and method of <a href="https://www.aeroclass.org/ifr-vs-vfr/" target="_blank" rel="noreferrer noopener">IFR</a> navigation where a network of radio beacons is provided for the aircraft to take the course instead of navigating from and to beacons directly.
+* RNAV = Area Navigation - a device and method of <a href="https://www.aeroclass.org/ifr-vs-vfr/" target="_blank">IFR</a> navigation where a network of radio beacons is provided for the aircraft to take the course instead of navigating from and to beacons directly.
 * Roll - The movement of an aircraft rotating along the longitudinal axis, which runs from the nose to the tail.
 * RNP = Required navigation performance
 * ROM = Read-only memory